Inside: Learn about the lift and work of Dolores Huerta, and find resources for teaching and creating a Dolores Huerta lesson plan.

 Birthplace: New Mexico, US

-Education: University of the Pacific’s Stockton College
+Education: Teaching Degree from the University of the Pacific’s Stockton College

 Career: Teacher, Community Organizer

-She worked as a teacher for a time, during which she saw how many children did not have enough food.
 Moved by the poverty she saw, Huerta decided she could help her community more by organizing and working to improve conditions.